 Tips for Gardening Onions in San Diego

-Onions are a cold season vegetable, making it easier to grow because of their robustness.
-Start in San Diego's cooler seasons and once the middle of summer comes your way you can start harvesting those onions to bring into your kitchen.
+Onions are a cold season vegetable, so their robustness makes them easier to grow.
+Start planting during San Diego's cooler seasons, and once the middle of summer comes your way you can start harvesting those onions to bring into your kitchen.

-The onion’s growth cycle – during the cooler season months first-year onions begin growing by showcasing their leaves.
+The onion’s growth cycle – During the cooler season months first-year onions begin growing by showing their leaves.
 The leaves help bring energy to the plant, but once the warmer days start hitting San Diego they no longer produce these leaves.
 Instead, they take the energy from the leaves and store it in the expanding bottom bulbs.
 While the plant appears to be dormant the leaves will shrivel up and fall over.
 However, energy is being store inside the bulbs to put out flowering seed stalks when they start growing again.
-The goal of onions and how they reproduce is by producing seeds to keep the species going.
+This seed production is how onions reproduce.

 For growing - The versatility of onions is almost unmatched.
-As gardeners there are a few types of starter types you can choose from; dormant “sets” as well as transplants, or start onions from seed.
-When you choose to start from seeds it allows you to have a larger variety to choose from however planting from sets is the easiest method.
+The gardener can choose from a few types of starters: dormant “sets,” transplants, or starting from seed.
+When you choose to start from seeds it allows you to have a larger variety to choose from, but planting from sets is the easiest method.
 To do this, space bulbs 4”-5” apart, with the top barely visible.
 Till a garden bed with at least 2” of compost or planting mix.
 Place bulbs 1” deep with the roots down, spacing rows 9” apart.
 Cover with the newly amended soil and water until the top 3-4” of soil is moist.
 Whether you decide to start onions from sets or seeds, it’s good practice to pre-soak them in compost tea for as little as 15 minutes prior to planting.

 How to Harvest Onions